andrewbolster/andrewbolster.github.io/_posts/2021-11-10-uuids-and-you.md

 But visual verification isn’t a solution for interpretability.
 Git has exactly the same problem, with even longer, 40 character SHA1 hash’s representing commits.
 However, for the vast majority of projects, [7 characters of that hash is sufficient to represent the commit](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection) *within the project* without colliding with project-external commits.

-This kind of contextual reference (i.e. permitting the use of shortcodes or similar) to identify, for instance, a piece of evidence associated with a target, even if several ‘global’ entities still match that ‘shortcode’, that querier will not have access to those entites, so the storage backend can still resolve that case.
+This kind of contextual reference (i.e. permitting the use of shortcodes or similar) to identify, for instance, a 'book' associated with a 'customer', even if several ‘global’ entities still match that ‘shortcode’, that querier should not have access to those entities, so the storage backend can still resolve that case.

 ## Bolsters General Rule of Thumb